 In addition to displaying basic system information, the System Information widget lets you change the firmware.
 To change the firmware, click Update for Firmware version.
-For more information, see Installing firmware.
+For more information, see Installing firmware on page 294.

 To view the widget, go to Status > Dashboard.
 If the widget is not currently shown, click Add Content, and mark the check box for the widget.